Tiri Monastery: Inscriptions

 A 14th-century Georgian inscription on the bell-tower.

 Three stone inscriptions in Georgian survive on the outer walls of the monastery: two on the north and south annexes of the church, respectively, and one on the bell-tower.
 The latter inscription, undated but probably made at the end of the 14th century in the medieval Georgian asomtavruli script, is placed on an architrave stone on the east door of the bell-tower, mentioning members of the Tavkhelisdze family: Siaosh, Rati, Asat, and Machabel.
 The inscription on the west wall of the south annex, a small chapel, in asomtavruli and also undated, commemorates the certain treasurer Khela and Bevroz Makhatlishvili.
 The third text, dated to 1682 and is inscribed in the north crypt of the church in mkhedruli, attributes the structure to the members of the Taktakidze family: the bishop Phillip of Ruisi, Ardashel, and Elizbar.

 There is also a barely discernible two-line asomtavruli inscription in the interior of the eukterion, making mention of the bishop Phillip.
-A marble tombstone in front of the iconostasis carries a mkhedruli text, arranged in twelve lines, which indicates that buried here is Rostom (died 1689), a son of the prince royal Vakhtang of Kartli.
+A marble tombstone in front of the iconostasis carries a mkhedruli text, arranged in twelve lines, which indicates that buried here is Rostom (died in 1689 or 1698), a son of the prince royal Vakhtang of Kartli.
 Next to this tombstone was that of Erekle, son of Prince Giorgi Machabeli, who died fighting under the Georgian king Erekle II at Erivan in 1777.
 These epitaphs were first published by the French student of the Caucasian antiquities, Marie-Félicité Brosset, in 1850.